-Outback Stores' ERM provides a structured approach to the management of risk, ensuring the establishment of systems and processes for ongoing monitoring and review of business risks.
-This process also ensures that Outback Stores' approach to risk management is centred on continuous improvement in the risk management systems and processes the organisation adopts.
+Outback Stores' ERM framework provides a structured approach to the management of risk, ensuring appropriate systems and processes for ongoing monitoring and review of business risks.
+This process also ensures that Outback Stores' adopts and maintains continuous improvement in its risk management systems and processes.